 |

-1.3 Registered Jobseekers segmented by Occupation (2011-2021)The majority of jobseekers registering with Jobsplus are looking for jobs as Clerks and support (21%); followed by those looking for Service workers and shop/market sales workers jobs (17%); Technical and Associate Professionals (14%); Craft and related workers jobs (11%); Professionals (11%); Elementary jobs (10%); Plant and Machinery Operations and Assemblers (8%); and.
-Over the past decade, registration of jobseekers in Managerial and Skilled Agricultural, Fishery and Forestry jobs are quite low.
-In fact, those looking for Managerial and Skilled Agricultural, Fishery and Forestry jobs amounted to 6% and 3% respectively.
-Notwithstanding that the latter jobs occupy a small share from the registered jobseekers pool, however they are the groups that increased gradually over the past decade.
+1.3 Registered Jobseekers segmented by Occupation (2014-2024)The majority of jobseekers registering with Jobsplus are looking for jobs as Clerks and support (25%); followed by those looking for Service workers and shop/market sales workers jobs (16%); Technical and Associate Professionals (15%); Professionals (11%); Craft and related workers jobs (9%); Elementary jobs (8%); Plant and Machinery Operations and Assemblers (7%) and Managers (7%).
+Over the past decade, registration of jobseekers in Skilled Agricultural, Fishery and Forestry jobs are quite low.
+In fact, those looking for Skilled Agricultural, Fishery and Forestry jobs amounted to 3%.

 |